pippim/pippim.github.io/_posts/2018/2018-06-12-How-to-switch-between-options-in-`∕sys∕class∕backlight`-to-solve-brightness-problem?.md

 - Save the file
 - Run `sudo update-grub`

-According to this answer it should work for you: https://askubuntu.com/questions/1041051/xubuntu-18-04-make-fn-brightness-keys-work-with-sys-class-backlight-nv-backlig/1041585#1041585
+According to this answer it should work for you: [https://askubuntu.com/questions/1041051/xubuntu-18-04-make-fn-brightness-keys-work-with-sys-class-backlight-nv-backlig/1041585#1041585](https://askubuntu.com/questions/1041051/xubuntu-18-04-make-fn-brightness-keys-work-with-sys-class-backlight-nv-backlig/1041585#1041585)

 ----------

 ## Wayland

 Brightness doesn't work under Wayland.
 Make sure you aren't using it.
-See: https://askubuntu.com/questions/1010405/the-brightness-of-laptop-screen-cannot-be-adjusted-with-either-the-buttons-or-th/1011557#1011557
+See: [The brightness of laptop screen cannot be adjusted with either the buttons or the slider.
+Edit]({% post_url /2018/2018-03-03-The-brightness-of-laptop-screen-cannot-be-adjusted-with-either-the-buttons-or-the-slider.-Edit %})